A history full of great names

 The modern face of La Scala

-Despite its long history, La Scala remains a modern institution, constantly innovating and attracting new generations of audiences.
+Despite its long history, La Scala remains a modern institution that is constantly innovating and attracting new generations of audiences.
 In addition to traditional opera and ballet performances, it also offers concerts, workshops and collaborates on projects to promote classical music among young people.